ZothOmmog/learn-next-effector/README.md

-# learn-next-effector
-Created with CodeSandbox
+# Effector with NextJS example